jonathanballs/bitnami-docker-mongodb/README.md

 ## Creating a user and database on first run

 You can create a user with restricted access to a database while starting the container for the first time.
-To do this, provide the `MONGODB_USERNAME`, `MONGO_PASSWORD` and `MONGODB_DATABASE` environment variables.
+To do this, provide the `MONGODB_USERNAME`, `MONGODB_PASSWORD` and `MONGODB_DATABASE` environment variables.

 ```bash
 $ docker run --name mongodb \